tmbr54/japib/README.md

-# pylonebot
+# Just Another Python Irc Bot
-simple and easy to set up irc bot written in python
+simple and easy to set up irc bot written in python. this is a repo to improve my own coding skills.

 # usage

+create a subfolder with <name>
-main.py <name>
+create a config.txt like sample_config.txt in subfolder start with main.py <name>

 if it can't find a config.txt in <name> subdirectory it will clone sample_config.txt into it.

 # features

-none at the moment
+it connects and logs!